theouterlimitz/Python-Audio-Mastering/README.md

 # Python Audio Mastering GUI

 A user-friendly desktop application for mastering your audio files.
-Built with Python, this tool provides a complete mastering chain—including multi-band compression, equalization, stereo widening, and LUFS loudness normalization—all wrapped in an intuitive graphical user interface with a modern dark theme.
+Built with Python, this tool provides a complete mastering chain—including a harmonic exciter, detailed multiband compression, equalization, stereo widening, and LUFS loudness normalization—all wrapped in an intuitive graphical user interface.

 ![Screenshot of the Mastering GUI](screenshot_github.png)